-CRYGB (Crystallin, Gamma B) is a Protein Coding gene.
-Diseases associated with CRYGB include cataract 39, multiple types, autosomal dominant and congenital aphakia.
+CRYGB (Crystallin Gamma B) is a Protein Coding gene.
+Diseases associated with CRYGB include Cataract 39, Multiple Types, Autosomal Dominant and Early-Onset Anterior Polar Cataract.
 GO annotations related to this gene include structural constituent of eye lens.
 An important paralog of this gene is CRYGC.

 UniProtKB/Swiss-Prot for CRYGB Gene

 Crystallins are the dominant structural components of the vertebrate eye lens.